hackutd/hackutd-tech-guide/guided-project/index.md

 This guided project is for hackers who need help getting started with creating a **full-stack application**.
 It comprises multiple sections that will go from creating the front end to creating a backend to calling APIs.

 For your benefit, we will have plenty of external resources to reference throughout the process.
 Don’t forget that Google is your best friend!
-Furthermore, we have mentors on deck at all times so feel free to come down to the lobby or take a visit to DevHour an event where a team of mentors are available to help you with any issue you may run into.
+Furthermore, we have mentors on deck at all times so feel free to come down to the lobby!

 Remember: The most important thing to do at a hackathon is to learn.
 Copying and pasting all of this code into your IDE will do you **zero good** and will simply be a waste of your time.